 No one likes paperwork.
 I hate paperwork, especially for my clients.
 If you are paying our office to do your bankruptcy, then shouldn't we be the ones getting the 60 or 70 pages ready for the Court?
 The standard practice for most attorneys is to give their clients a packet the size of War and Peace to fill out that is filled with questions like "Do you have a contingent or non-contingent interest in the estate of a decedent?"
 Huh?
-The concientious client calls and asks.
+The conscientious client calls and asks.
 The confused client might just ignore the question and not answer.
-Either way it takes a lot of time and creates the possiblity of error, confusion or mistakes.
+Either way it takes a lot of time and creates the possibility of error, confusion or mistakes.

 I had a brilliant idea about ten years ago and my office has done it ever since.
 First, we get the necessary supporting documents.
 Then we have a real live person ask you the questions in language you can understand.
 Simple, easy and accurate.

 Here is everything we will need.

 ❏ 2019 State Tax Return